curious-containers/curious-containers.github.io/_docs/040-container-images.md

 permalink: /docs/container-images
 ---

-Its part of Curious Containers' concept, that data is is only handled inside of a running container and never touches a file-system of the underlying infrastructures.
-Therefore agent implementations, like `ccagent cwl`, `ccagent red` or `ccagent connected`, must be installed in the container image.
-These agents are invoked by a compatible execution engine, like `faice agent cwl`, `faice agent red` or CC-Agency.
-The `ccagent` implementations are provided by the `cc-core` python package, which can be installed via `pip`.

 The following sections show how to prepare a container image, for the two container engines `docker` and `nvidia-docker`.

 ## Docker

-There are many ways to build a Docker engine, be it `FROM scratch` or from an existing base image.
+There are many ways to build a Docker image.
 In our examples we chose `docker.io/debian:9.5-slim` as a base image, because it is relatively small and dependencies can easily be installed from the Debian package repositories via `apt-get install`.
+A `/bin/sh` shell, as it is preconfigured in most images, is required.

-Since `ccagent` is implemented in the Python package `cc-core`, a Python3 interpreter is always required.
-To make our lives easier, we also install `pip3`, a package manager for Python3.
-This allows us to install `cc-core` with a single command.
-Since Docker provides a clean environment by default, we have to set the `PATH` and `PYTHONPATH` environement variables explicitely.
+For the image to be used effectively, RED connector commandline application have to be installed.
+In order to use any of the standard connectors provided by the Curious Containers project, a Python3 interpreter must be installed as well.
+Since Docker provides a clean environment by default, we have to set the `PATH` environment variables explicitely.
 Please note, that your own application also needs to be located in a directory which is included in `PATH`.

-Another requirement is, that `ccagent` and the application are executed as user with uid:gid set to `1000:1000`.
-The debian base image does not yet include another user besides `root`.
+Another requirement is, that the application and the RED connectors are executed as user with uid:gid set to `1000:1000`.
+The debian base image does not have such a user configured.
 We can therefore create the first user called `cc`, wich will by default be assigned the uid:gid pair `1000:1000`.
+Please note, that the user's name does not matter.

-The Dockerfile below demonstrate the correct `cc-core` setup with two additional connector packages.
-Please note, that this Dockerfile does not include an application to be executed by `ccagent`.
+The Dockerfile below does not include an application.
 For a more complete example we advise you to work through the [RED Beginner's Guide](/docs/red-beginners-guide).

 ```docker
 FROM docker.io/debian:9.5-slim